Rinshad/azure-devops-demo/README.md

 # Introduction
 Ansible role to install and configure HAproxy for Graylog clusters.
+The Ansible role/playbook will install the latest Haproxy as well copy the customized haproxy configuration file to the rmeote server.

 # How to deploy the Ansible Role